minio/docs/source/security/minio-identity-management/policy-based-access-control.rst

 .. userpolicy:: writeonly

-   Grants write-only permissions for all buckets and objects on the MinIO server.
+   Grants write-only permissions to any namespace (bucket and path to object) the MinIO deployment.
+The PUT action *must* apply to a specific object location without requiring any listing.
    Equivalent to the :policy-action:`s3:PutObject` action.

 Use :mc-cmd:`mc admin policy set` to associate a policy to a user or group on a MinIO deployment.